ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 ### Common structure

 This section is made of CSV lines.
-The first 5 fields are common to every hit objects, and an optional last *addition* fields.
+The first 5 fields are common to every hit objects, and an optional last *extras* fields.

-**Syntax**: `x,y,time,type,hitSound...,addition`
+**Syntax**: `x,y,time,type,hitSound...,extras`

 #### Position